FHA offers home renovation help

 "This is a great loan product because it can be very hard to find a construction or rehabilitation loan these days," Adamo says.

 There are two types of 203(k) loans.
-The first, and more common, loan is known as a Streamline 203(k) and is restricted to repairs or improvements that total $30,000 or less, according to Neil Fernandez, a senior loan officer and 203(k) specialist with Prospect Mortgage in Ashburn, Va.
+The first, and more common, loan is known as a Streamline 203(k) and is restricted to repairs or improvements that total $35,000 or less.

 A 203(k) loan requires a minimum of $5,000 to be spent on rehabilitation of the home.
-The total mortgage amount, including all repair costs, must fall within the FHA mortgage limit for the homeowner's area.
-These limits vary across the country and range from $271,050 to $729,750.
+Generally, the maximum mortgage amount depends on the lesser of the borrower's approval limit, the FHA maximum mortgage limit for the area or 110 percent of the appraised value of the improved property.

 For example, 203(k) loans can be used for refinancing as well as purchase loans, but are limited to owner/occupants.
 Investors are not eligible.

-"Contractors have to meet specific FHA qualifications, so homebuyers and owners should ask a potential contractor if they have done 203(k) programs before," says Mike Tompkins, a mortgage consultant with WJ Bradley Mortgage Capital in Scottsdale, Ariz.
+If a contractor is being used, be sure to ask if they have done 203(k) programs before, says Mike Tompkins, a mortgage consultant with W.J.
+Bradley Mortgage Capital in Scottsdale, Ariz.
 "The contractor needs to understand the payment schedule and requirements."